 Throughout Customer.io, we try to give you as much insight as we can into what happens and when.
 We know that timing of messages is critical, so we want to make sure you know exactly when your messages are sent or drafted, for example, or when a particular user was created.

-We use your computer’s current time zone for all times, with two exceptions:
+We use your computer’s current time zone for all times, with a few exceptions:

 - In exports, we use Coordinated Universal Time (UTC) timestamps.

 - In segmentA segment is a group of people in your audience that you want to target with campaigns, messages, etc. You can join groups of people manually, or by attribues and event data. membership metrics and exports, we use Coordinated Universal Time (UTC).

 - Our dashboard metrics, which are in Eastern Standard Time (EST).

 Where we can, we show the full time, date, and your time zone, like this:

 When we show you a shorter date (because we know that it’s overkill sometimes), you can hover over it to get more information, like this: